aielcbmDev/VolkswagenTechTask/README.md

 It is important to note two specific trade-offs resulting from the multiplatform architecture and the modularization of features:

-- UI Testing: Testing the Compose Multiplatform UI is not currently implemented, as the configuration requires an androidTarget which the feature modules do not have.
+- **UI Testing**: Testing the Compose Multiplatform UI is not currently implemented, as the configuration requires an androidTarget which the feature modules do not have.

-- Jetpack Compose Previews: The standard implementation of Compose Previews via debugImplementation( compose.uiTooling) is not possible on a per-module basis.
+- **Jetpack Compose Previews**: The standard implementation of Compose Previews via debugImplementation( compose.uiTooling) is not possible on a per-module basis.

 An attempt was made to centralize previews in the composeApp module.
 While this was partially